Reflecting on Barbie’s Place in the 21st Century: An Ambitious Film Review

 Simu Liu, Margot Robbie and Ryan Gosling, in “Barbie.”
 Courtesy of Warner Bros.
 Pictures

-On the other hand, “Toy Story’s” spin on Barbie and Ken set the bar high when it came to satire of the popular doll, and credit to Gerwig (Oscar nominee for her debut, “Lady Bird”) credit for taking something that could easily have been two-dimensional and striving to make it mean something, beyond the musical numbers and social media comments about how Gosling got those abs.
+On the other hand, “Toy Story’s” spin on Barbie and Ken set the bar high when it came to satire of the popular doll, and credit to Gerwig (Oscar nominee for her debut, “Lady Bird”) credit for taking something that might easily have been two-dimensional and striving to make it mean something, beyond the musical numbers and social media comments regarding how Gosling got those abs.

 The overall cast is also impressive, though relatively few of the Barbies and Kens get much to do, with Simu Liu (of Marvel’s “Shang-Chi”) being one of the more notable exceptions as something of a rival to Ken.